-The hospitals for gastric bypass in Tijuana, Mexico are:
+The hospitals for gastric bypass surgery in Tijuana, Mexico are:

 The hospital is in the beautiful Twin-Towers complex.
 It features an in-house ICU, post-surgery recovery room, and specialized operation theaters.

+This medical facility is close to the local beach area.
 It is a full-service hospital in TJ with 50+ years of successful track record.
-The medical facility is close to the local beach area.

 The bariatric surgeon in Tijuana has a track record of 1,000+ surgeries.
 He specializes in the following: